huggingface/optimum-habana/examples/text-generation/README.md

 > The prompt length is limited to 16 tokens.
 Prompts longer than this will be truncated.
 Please make sure to set `--dataset_name` to `custom` to enable this.

-### Run custom dataset
+### Run mlcommons dataset
-You can also provide your own dataset in pkl format to validate accuracy.
+You can also provide mlcommons dataset in pkl format to validate accuracy.

 This will generate mlperf submission format file named `accuracy.json` in path provided in `--output_dir`